Postage for a 9×12 envelope

 How USPS calculates postage

 Letter limits in this model combine weight, longest side, shortest side, and thickness.
 Weight rounds up to whole ounces when letter pricing applies.
 Machinable flats and letters are priced for automation where rules allow.
 Non-machinable surcharges apply to some letter-shaped pieces, but they do not turn a flat into a letter.
 When the longest side is above the letter maximum used here, the piece is treated as a large envelope for classification in this calculator.
 That is separate from how many ounces you measured.
-Flat retail rates come from USPS tables for that class, not from the letter stamp ladder on this site.
+Flat retail rates come from USPS Notice 123 for that class, not from the letter stamp ladder—use the calculator's flat mode to see the estimate.

 Why a typical 9×12 becomes a flat